Flights through Aspen are being affected by the Lake Christine Fire that broke out July 3.

 Several major airlines issued travel waivers for Aspen-Pitkin County Airport this week due to temporary flight restrictions in the area after aerial fire attacks were increased to fight the blaze.
 American Airlines is waiving change fees for travel between July 19-25, 2018 and Delta will reissue tickets for flights between July 5-25, 2018.
 While flights into the resort town are being delayed and possibly canceled, Aspen is currently unaffected since it is located about 19 miles southeast of the fire.

 “A number of state agencies are working around the clock to contain the fires that have begun at the beginning of an especially hot and arid summer season in Colorado,” says Caitlin Johnson, a public relations strategist for the Colorado Tourism Office.

-Despite the wildfires, most of Colorado’s 104,100 square miles remain unaffected by fire and are open for business, Johnson says.
+Despite the wildfires, most of Colorado remains unaffected and is open for business, Johnson says.
 The state’s two main airports—Denver International Airport and Colorado Springs Airport—have experienced no flight cancellations or visibility issues.

-Currently, the largest wildfire in the state is the 416 Fire in southwestern Colorado, which has already burned more than 25,900 acres near the New Mexico border since it began on June 1 and is only 15 percent contained, according to InciWeb.
+Currently, the largest wildfire in the state is the Spring Creek fire which has burned 108,045 acres in southern Colorado's Costilla and Huerfano counties and has damaged at least 251 homes.
+The second biggest wildfire is the 416 Fire in southwestern Colorado, which began burning near the New Mexico border on June 1, according to InciWeb.

-Combined with the the 2,684 acres that the nearby Burro Fire has also burned, officials have closed all 1.8 million acres of the San Juan National Forest to visitors, restricting use of campgrounds, hiking trails, and all recreational activities until further notice.
+Combined with the the 4,593 acres that the nearby Burro Fire burned, officials closed all 1.8 million acres of the San Juan National Forest to visitors, restricting use of campgrounds, hiking trails, and all recreational activities until between June 12-20, 2018.